MartinLangbecker/mav-stations/readme.md

   id: '005510009', // EVA-like number
   name: 'BUDAPEST*',
   aliasNames: ['Bp (BUDAPEST*)'], // if several names for the same station exist
-  baseCode: '3638', // only defined on hungarian stations
+  baseCode: '3638', // only defined on Hungarian stations
   isInternational: false, // true if international trains available (?)
   canUseForOfferRequest: true,
   canUseForPassengerInformation: false,
   country: 'Hungary',
   countryIso: 'HU',
-  isIn108_1: true // apparently only true for select hungarian stations }
+  isIn108_1: true, // apparently only true for select Hungarian stations; "internationalCapable"
+  transportMode: {"code": 100,"name": "Rail", "description": "Rail.
+Used for intercity or long-distance travel."}
+}
 // and a lot more…
 ```